Health and Safety Representative Training

-The course provides participants with the knowledge and skills necessary to fulfil their role as a Health and Safety Representative (HSR) in Queensland.
+The Safety Consultant will provide participants with the knowledge and skills necessary to fulfil their role as a Health and Safety Representative (HSR) in Queensland.
 DRA Safety Specialists is a WorkSafe Queensland approved provider of this course and other work health and safety courses.

 HSRs in Queensland are entitled to attend this training course within three months of being elected as the HSR.
 Employers are required to allow the HSR to take paid time off work to attend this training and pay for training costs.
 Likewise, HSRs are also entitled to attend one day refresher courses.
 This training is to be completed at least every three years after the initial five day course has been completed (as per the Work Health and Safety legislation).

 What Is Covered In The Health and Safety Representative Training Course

 The key areas covered by this course include:

 – Overview of the WHS legislative framework.
 (See SafeWork Australia Model Laws)